-Featuring a sexy combination of deep matte black and bright, almost electric, orange, the new Breitling Chronomat 44 Raven Caliber 01 (ref.
+Featuring a sexy combination of deep matte black and bright, almost electric, orange, the Breitling Chronomat 44 Raven Caliber 01 (ref.
 MB0111C2/BD07-153S) is so far one of the most attractive members of the family.
-Add to this the same COSC-certified Caliber 01 automatic movement that the Swiss brand builds in its own manufacturing facility, as well as an extremely legible layout of the dial, and you get yourself a winner.
+Add to this the same COSC-certified Caliber B01 automatic movement built in their own manufacturing facility, as well as an extremely legible layout of the dial, and you get yourself a winner.
 The only thing that spoils the fun a little is, as usual for Breitling, the price.

 As the other members of the family, the watch is powered by their relatively new Caliber B01 automatic chronograph movement.
 This in-house job, the first one that was introduced by the brand as a part of their mighty push towards becoming a true luxury brand, in officially certified by COSC as a chronometer and offers healthy seventy hours of continuous operation without losing its top-notch precision.

 As for the ergonomics, the device is still quite easy to operate thanks to its oversized, onion-shaped crown and long chronograph push-pieces.
-The dial of the piece is easily readable even despite the blacked-out hands and hour markers: the strips and dots of beige-colored Superluminova make the timepiece legible not only at night, but also at day, especially in situations when you can only spare a short glance to get its reading.
+The dial of the piece is easily readable even despite the blacked-out hands and hour markers: the strips and dots of beige-colored Superluminova make the timepiece legible not only at night but also during the day, especially in situations when you can only spare a short glance to get its reading.

 Build quality: 4.5/5